 (c) must not be located on a counter across which customers are served.

 [Regulation 39 inserted in Gazette 28 Feb 2007 p.
-659.]
+659; amended in Gazette 10 Sep 2010 p.
+4389.]

-40. Information signs about availability or prices of tobacco products sold by retailers — contents
+40. Information signs about availability or prices of tobacco products or smoking implements sold by retailers — contents

-For the purposes of section 24(1) a sign giving information about the availability or price of tobacco products —
+(1) For the purposes of section 24(1), a sign giving information about the availability or price of tobacco products or smoking implements must comply with either subregulation (2) or subregulation (3).

+(2) The sign —

-(a) must not contain information other than that describing any of the following —
+(a) must not contain information relating to the availability or price other than that describing any of the following —

 (i) the product lines available;